Peter Weiss: Early life

 After the First World War and the break-up of the Austro-Hungarian Empire Weiss's father became a Czech citizen and the son acquired his father's citizenship – Weiss was never a German citizen.
 Jenö Weisz converted to Protestanism in 1920.
 Peter Weiss was unaware of his father's Jewish origin until the 1930s.

 At the age of three, he moved with his family to the German port city of Bremen, and during his adolescence back to Berlin, where he began training as a painter.
 In 1935, he emigrated with his family to Chislehurst, near London, England, where he studied photography at the Polytechnic School of Photography.

 In 1936–1937 the family moved to Czechoslovakia.
 Weiss attended the Prague Art Academy.
 After the German occupation of the Czech Sudetenland in 1938, his family moved to Sweden, while Weiss was visiting Hermann Hesse in Switzerland.
 In 1939 he joined his family in Stockholm, Sweden, where he lived for the rest of his life.
 He became a Swedish citizen in 1946.
-Weiss was married three times: to the painter Helga Henschen, 1943–47; to Carlota Dethorey, 1949; and from 1964 until his death to the Swedish artist and stage designer Gunilla Palmstierna-Weiss.

-In the 1960s, Weiss became increasingly politically radical, taking stands for revolutionary Cuba and against US intervention in Vietnam and visiting both countries.
-In 1966, he visited the United States together with the West German writers group Gruppe 47.
-During a conference at Princeton University, he denounced the US war against North Vietnam which seems to have scandalized his German colleagues more than his US hosts.
-In 1967, he participated in the anti-war Russell Tribunal in Stockholm and in 1968 he joined the eurocommunist Swedish Left Party (VPK).
-During the same year, he also visited North Vietnam and published a book about his trip.

-In 1970, Weiss suffered a heart attack.
-During the following decade, he wrote his monumental three-part novel, The Aesthetics of Resistance, as well as two very different stage versions of Kafka's novel The Trial.
-He died in Stockholm in 1982.